-StrongLifts for Apple Watch
+StrongLifts for Apple Watch: How to log workouts

 You can log your full workout with Apple Watch, without using your iPhone